Join

 Free for Historic Houses members.

-Historic Houses members can book online but must bring their current membership card to be validated on arrival.
+Historic Houses members cannot pre book online.
+Tickets for the first available slot can be collected on the day on production of a valid membership card.
 Failure to bring your membership card will require payment of a full-price ticket.

 Group Visits